wecodemore/wpstarter/docs/07-Running-WP-CLI-Commands.md

 WP Starter takes care of the file structure of the website and its configuration at filesystem level, however it does nothing, for example, for the database.

 If the aim is to automate the complete bootstrap of the website, it is clear that WP Starter is not enough.
-The way to go to complete what we need is surely [WP CLI](https://wp-cli.org/).
+[WP CLI](https://wp-cli.org/) completes our requirements.

-The setup of the website via WP CLI is something that can be surely done independently from WP Starter.
-For example, assuming we have an deploy / CI tool that installs Composer dependencies triggering WP Starter, the same deploy / CI tool can take care of running WP CLI commands.
+The setup of a website via WP CLI is something that can be done independently from WP Starter.
+For example, assuming we have a deploy / CI tool that installs Composer dependencies triggering WP Starter, the same deploy / CI tool can take care of running WP CLI commands.

-What WP Starter will do anyway is to write a `wp-cli.yml` to point the correct WP path so that commands don’t need to pass `--path` argument to WP CLI commands.
+WP Starter writes a `wp-cli.yml` pointing to the correct WP path so that commands don’t need to pass `--path` argument to WP CLI commands.

 However, by telling WP Starter to take care of WP CLI commands, WP Starter will also take care of **making sure WP CLI is available**.